mmc41/VALJOGen/GETSTARTED.md

 1. Use existing options in VALJOGenerate and VALJOConfigure annotations.
 2. Specify a BaseClass with your custom code in your VALJOConfigure annotation.
-3. SubClass the generates class(es) and out your custom stuff there (use VALJOConfigure modifier option to make generated class abstract or non final)
+3. Subclass the generates class(es) and out your custom stuff there (use VALJOConfigure modifier option to make generated class abstract or non final)
 4. Add custom method(s) in a custom template group file specified in your VALJOConfigure annotation.
 5. Override the regions defined in the build-in templates.
 Do this in a custom template group file specified in your VALJOConfigure annotation.
 6. Override existing template methods.
 Do this in a custom template group file specified in your VALJOConfigure annotation

+See [VALJOConfigure JavaDocs](apidocs/com/fortyoneconcepts/valjogen/annotations/VALJOConfigure.html#customJavaTemplateFileName) and the [examples](http://valjogen.41concepts.com/examples.html) for details about custom templates.
+See also the [StringTemplate 4 cheat sheet](https://theantlrguy.atlassian.net/wiki/display/ST4/StringTemplate+cheat+sheet) for syntax and general tips.

 ## 6. Support
 - [Main website](http://valjogen.41concepts.com)